elucian/bee/syntax/structure.md

 Bee is using 2 kind of declarations:

+* type  -- define: data types
-* def -- define:constant,types,methods,functions
+* value -- create/initialize a value variable
-* new -- create/initialize variable,collection,λ-expressions
+* fixed -- create/initialize a constant value

 **Note:**
 Bee do not support Unicode identifiers in declarations.